NWChemEx/NWX_TA/HUb_1UBQ/struct_h_added/README.md

 - 7CAP_h.pdb
 - 3ALB_h.pdb
 from the corresponding raw structures.
-Next step is to remove crystal waters and other unusual residues.
+Next step is to remove crystal waters and other unusual residues such as Zn and SO4.
+Note also that `pdb4amber` breaks the links between the proteins so those bonds needs to be reinstated.

 ## References